imgix/imgix.js/README.md

 ## Development / Meta

 Drift was made by [imgix](http://imgix.com).
 It's licensed under the BSD 2-Clause license (see the [license file](https://github.com/imgix/imgix.js/blob/master/LICENSE.md) for more info).
 Any contribution is absolutely welcome, but please review the [contribution guidelines](https://github.com/imgix/imgix.js/blob/master/CONTRIBUTING.md) before getting started.

-Here's a quick intro to getting started with development on imgix.js:

-1. `npm install`
-2. Write code
-3. `npm run build && npm test`
-4. Repeat steps 2 and 3 as necessary